As College World Series Finals takes place, baseball fans visit Omaha's historic Old Market

 Trending News

-In the past, the city has brought in over $100,000 in economic activity during the College World Series; much of that activity is spent in the heart of downtown at the market.
+In the past, the city has brought in over $100 million in economic activity during the College World Series; much of that activity is spent in the heart of downtown at the market.

 More News